 Q: What about awards?

 A: Although your publisher is responsible for and most publishers are good about sending books to awards committees, it’s a good idea to know what awards a book is eligible for and to confirm books have been sent to the appropriate places, especially for specialized awards.
-David K. Brown maintains a list of children’s book awards on his Children’s Literature Web Guide.
+Clemson maintains a list of Children’s & Young Adult Literature Book Lists & Book Awards.
 The Science Fiction Database maintains a list of science fiction, fantasy and horror awards.

 Q: I’m under the age of 21; are there any resources just for me?